BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 Terror.

-Catapult â€” A Catapult Troll always follows the rules for Volley Fire, giving it a range of 12"-96".
+Catapult — A Catapult Troll always follows the rules for Volley Fire, giving it a range of 12"-96".
 Shots fired from the Catapult are resolved at Strength 10.
 When firing the Catapult, follow the rules for Siege Engines in the main rules manual with the following exceptions:

 The Catapult Troll may still fire in the same turn that it has moved in, even if this is up to its full Move value.
 However, if the Catapult Troll has moved, it will only hit on the roll of a 6.
 The Catapult may still be fired whilst the Troll is in combat.
 If you wish to do this, and a 1 is rolled when rolling To Hit, the Catapult will malfunction and the Catapult Troll will suffer a wound.
-A Catapult Troll does not have a crew in the same way as a conventional Siege Engine â€” however, it is classed as a large Siege Engine and the Troll itself is considered to be the Siege Veteran.
+A Catapult Troll does not have a crew in the same way as a conventional Siege Engine — however, it is classed as a large Siege Engine and the Troll itself is considered to be the Siege Veteran.
 However, unlike other Siege Veterans, the Troll has no points of Might, Will or Fate.
 Unlike other Siege Engines, the Catapult Troll cannot be destroyed if a model spends its entire turn in base contact with it.

-Area Effect â€” *The impact caused by the rocks crashing into the ground is enough to fling nearby warriors to the floor, showering them in debris.*
+Area Effect — *The impact caused by the rocks crashing into the ground is enough to fling nearby warriors to the floor, showering them in debris.*

 If the Catapult scores a hit against a Battlefield target, all Man- sized (or smaller) models within 2" are Knocked to the Ground.
 Cavalry models within 2" must take a Thrown Rider test.
 Additionally, any model within 2" also suffers a Strength 6 hit.

-Goblin Crew â€” *The Catapults are manned by a team of Goblins who, when needed, will readily join in slaughtering those unlucky enough to stand against them.*
+Goblin Crew — *The Catapults are manned by a team of Goblins who, when needed, will readily join in slaughtering those unlucky enough to stand against them.*

 If the Catapult Troll wins the Fight, in addition to any Strikes that the Troll makes, the Goblin crew may also make Strikes against those in combat with the Troll.
 The Goblins inflict D6 Strength 3 Strikes if the Catapult Troll wins the Fight.
 Note that if the Catapult Troll uses a Brutal Power Attack, then the Goblins do not get these additional Strikes.

-Metal Gauntlets â€” *The gauntlets attached to these Trolls provide them with sufficient means to swiftly despatch those in their path.
+Metal Gauntlets — *The gauntlets attached to these Trolls provide them with sufficient means to swiftly despatch those in their path.
 A hit from these weapons can send even the sturdiest of warriors flying.*